ImDB0oo1/SimpleMLP-TensorRT/README.md

 # SimpleMLP-TensorRT

-A comprehensive guide and tutorial on using TensorRT for accelerating a simple Multi-Layer Perceptron (MLP).
+A Simple guide and tutorial on using TensorRT for accelerating a simple Multi-Layer Perceptron (MLP).
 This repository includes step-by-step instructions, code examples, and explanations to help you get started with TensorRT for nueral network models.

 **TensorRT Version**: Ensure you have TensorRT **version 8.6** or later installed, as TensorRT is compatible across versions from 8.6 onwards.